 These internships are graciously offered with the help of Dr. Peter Dunn, Brooks School alum, who is the Executive Medical Director of Perioperative surgery at MGH.

-Patrick Sheehan ’17 and Julia Moore ’17 spent four weeks in Newfoundland Canada working on marine bird conservation research in association with the Quebec Labrador Foundation (QLF).
+Jameson Lehrer '18 spent four weeks in New Brunswick, Canada working on marine bird conservation research in association with the Quebec Labrador Foundation (QLF).
 These internships are graciously offered through the help of Larry Morris, former Brooks School parent and current QLF President and Beth Ailing, QLF Executive Vice President.

 Melany Blanco '18 spent her summer working in the Psychiatric Neuroimaging Lab at Brigham Women’s Hospital looking at brain MRIs from normal and schizophrenic patients.

-We also sent five students to Apple Computer in Cupertino, California.
+We also sent four students to Apple Computer in Cupertino, California.
 These students worked alongside engineers on a number of different projects.
 As part of the program, students were housed on a local college campus.